Gómez HR sinks Nats after Martinez ejection, Mets sweep

 Juan Soto then walked against Robert Gsellman (1-0), Victor Robles singled, and Yan Gomes brought in Soto with a double.
 Gerardo Parra followed with a pinch-hit, two-run single for a 4-3 Washington lead.

-- Amazon and CEO Jeff Bezos challenged on climate change.
-Here’s how shareholders voted on it and other issues.
+The Nationals have lost five straight and six of seven.
 Washington dropped to 19-31, a record better than only the Miami Marlins, Baltimore Orioles and Kansas City Royals.
-The Nationals have lost five straight and six of seven.

 The Mets swept the Nationals/Expos franchise over four games for the first time since July 1-4, 1991.
 It was the first four-game home sweep by New York in the series since May 15-18, 1972.